Connect ServiceNow and Jira Service Management with low-code 2-way sync

 Read more about flow direction.

 Step 3.
-Filter out unrelated issues or records from syncing by setting rules
+Filter out unrelated issues or incidents from syncing by setting rules

-Now we can set up rules to determine which manual actions in your tools will automatically create new ServiceNow records or Jira Service Management issues.
+Now we can set up rules to determine which manual actions in your tools will automatically create new ServiceNow incidents or Jira Service Management issues.

 Screenshot of rules in Unito to sync Jira Service Management to ServiceNow

-Left: Rules in Unito to sync Jira Service Management issues to ServiceNow records IF they contain the custom label: SyncToServiceNow and the issue type is [System]Change.
+Left: Rules in Unito to sync Jira Service Management issues to ServiceNow incidents IF they contain the custom label: SyncToServiceNow and the issue type is [System]Change.

 Right: A Jira Service Management issue which matches the conditions of our rules on the left.